Lifestyle business photoshoot advice:

 Need lots of models?

-Ask for volunteers from your staff, friends and family and agree with the photographer that they can have copies of any photos taken.
-I once organised a morning at a playground with staff and their children.
-It looked really natural, was a fun well-being exercise and saved us hundreds of pounds in modelling fees.
+When I worked at the Lake District National Park, we needed photos of the play area at a visitor centre.
+I organised a morning photoshoot there for staff and their children.
+It looked really natural, was a fun well-being exercise and saved hundreds of pounds in modelling fees.

 Be on the photoshoot to help with logistics